 Cards Against Humanity is so much fun if adult children are in the house.
 The designers describe it as a “party game for horrible people.”
 It consists of 500 cards with fill-in-the-blanks matched with a second smaller stack of cards.

-The content is provocative, but as 90% of the tens of thousands of Amazon reviews on this popular game are five stars, many people are enjoying what has now become a modern classic.
-The top-selling game is such great fun that there are now expansion packs which are a great addition for people who have played through the base game too many times.
+The content is provocative, but as 90% of the tens of thousands of Amazon reviews on this popular game are five stars, many enjoy what has become a modern classic.
+The top-selling game is such great fun that there are now expansion packs, which are a great addition for people who have played through the base game too many times.

 (Card Game 2-5 Players)

 (Board Game 3-4 Players)

 Another classic, this wildly popular game is a classic civilization-building game and will be a hit with anyone and everyone.
 One Amazon review called it “The ‘Candy Land’ of Strategy Games.”
 Anyone over ten can join the fun.

 Played on a distinctive hexagonal game board, Catan combines the element of chance with skill and strategy.
 The game can accommodate larger groups of 5 or 6 players using the expansion packs.
-If you find that the youngest players in your house need help, there is now a children’s edition.
+If the youngest players in your house need help, there is now a children’s edition.

 (Board Game 2-4 Players)

 Dominion is a deck-building game with the feel of the collectible Magic: The Gathering cards.
-It has a not overly-complicated set of rules for four players and will be a hit with people who like Catan.
-Playing with multiple decks and using different cards each time means the game can be played repeatedly.
+It has a not overly complicated set of rules for four players and will be a hit with people who like Catan.
+Playing with multiple decks and using different cards simultaneously means the game can be played repeatedly.
 Many extra packs are available for those who love these kinds of games.

 (Card Game for 2 to 8+ Players)